Contains the active ingredient mirtazapine

 The effective dose for most people is usually between 30 mg and 45 mg per day.

-Do not stop taking your m
+Do not stop taking your medicine or

 change your dosage without first checking with your doctor.

 Swallow the tablet(s), without chewing, together with some water or other fluid.